SleepFoundation readers get the best price on Saatva Mattresses.

 The rest of the mattress is made with Dunlop latex, which generally has a reputation for being denser than Talalay latex.
 Due to the way it’s manufactured, it’s possible to make organic-certified Dunlop latex, something that is impossible with Talalay latex.
 The Botanical Bliss mattress holds certifications from the Global Organic Latex Standard (GOLS), and the cotton and wool are certified organic by the Global Organic Textile Standard (GOTS).

-PlushBeds customers can choose from two firmness levels, Medium or Medium Firm.
-The Medium 9-inch and 12-inch models have 2 inches of soft Dunlop latex over 3 inches of medium soft Dunlop latex, while the Medium Firm 9-inch and 12-inch models have 2 inches of medium Dunlop latex over 3 inches of medium firm Dunlop latex.
+PlushBeds customers can choose from two firmness levels, medium firm or firm.
+The Medium 9-inch and 12-inch models have 2 inches of soft Dunlop latex over 3 inches of medium soft Dunlop latex, while the Firm 9-inch and 12-inch models have 2 inches of medium Dunlop latex over 3 inches of medium firm Dunlop latex.
 The top layer of the 10-inch mattresses is 3 inches thick.

 Mattress prices vary widely, and the reason for this may not be clear at first glance.
 Apart from the obvious variables such as the type of mattress and the brand, some of the factors that influence the price of a mattress include the quality of the materials and the certifications they carry, such as organic; the country of manufacture; and the number of layers and the total height of the mattress.
 Additionally, special features such as proprietary foams and shipping and sleep trial policies may also influence the cost.